+q.
+Trespassing

+Trespassing, including being present in, using, or assisting another in being present in or using, University Premises without University authorization or the premises or property owned or controlled by others without authorization.
-s.
-Disorderly Conduct

-- Disturbance Creating a disturbance, including, but not limited to, fighting, creating the threat of imminent fighting or other violence, drunk and disorderly conduct, or generally engaging in objectively disruptive behavior. - Disruption of Classroom Environment Engaging in conduct that objectively disrupts or interferes with the normal functions of a class, including, but not limited to, failure to conform to the instructor's announced expectations for classroom decorum.
-A Student who persists in disruptive conduct as described in the Code is subject to an interim suspension pursuant to Chapter 6, Section IV of the Code. - t.
-Hazing Engaging in Hazing, as defined by University Policy 405, Hazing. - u.
-[Intentionally omitted for continuity in record-keeping.] - v.
-Computer Abuse Engaging in computer abuse, including, but not limited to, violation of University Policy 302, Web Communications; University Policy 304, Electronic Communication Systems; University Policy 601.14, Proprietary Software; Standard for Communications Security; Standard for Responsible w.
-Gambling - Gambling for money or other things of value, except as permitted by law.
-Gambling means operation of any "game of chance" or playing at or betting on any game of chance at which any money, property, or other thing of value is bet, whether the same be at stake or not.
-A "game of chance" is any game or scheme in which receiving something of value depends on chance rather than skill.
-Prohibited gambling includes, but is not limited to, betting on, wagering on, or selling pools on any athletic or other competitive event; possessing any card, book, or other device (including that which uses the Internet) for registering bets; or bookmaking in connection with betting.
+- r.
+[Intentionally omitted for continuity in record-keeping] - s.
+Disorderly Conduct - 1.
+Disturbance Creating a disturbance, including, but not limited to, fighting, creating the threat of imminent fighting or other violence, drunk and disorderly conduct, or generally engaging in objectively disruptive behavior. - Disruption of Classroom Environment Engaging in conduct that objectively disrupts or interferes with the normal functions of a class, including, but not limited to, failure to conform to the instructor's announced expectations for classroom decorum.
+A Student who persists in disruptive conduct as described in the Code is subject to an interim suspension pursuant to Chapter 6, Section IV of the Code.

+t.
+Hazing

+Any activity related to membership in a group or team, including a Student Organization, that may demean, disgrace, or embarrass a person or that risks endangering the mental, physical, or emotional health of a person, regardless of whether such person has agreed to participate in the activity.
+Hazing includes violation of North Carolina law as established in NCGS \section=14-35.
+(Further resources and information on Hazing are available on the Student Accountability & Conflict Resolution web page.)

+u.
+[Intentionally omitted for continuity in record-keeping.]

+v.
+Computer Abuse

+Engaging in computer abuse, including, but not limited to, violation of University Policy 302, Web Communications; University Policy 304, Electronic Communication

+Systems; University Policy 601.14, Proprietary Software; Standard for Communications w.
+Gambling

-Use; or University Policy 311, Information Security and its related Supplemental Regulations 311.2 through 311.9.
+Security; Standard for Responsible Use; or University Policy 311, Information

+Security and its related Supplemental Regulations 311.2 through 311.9.